UK Expat Pension Advice

 Even if you wanted to act, the paperwork alone can be enough to put you off.
 Pensions are filled with acronyms and fine print, and one wrong move could mean hefty tax penalties.

-If you’ve got a UK pension (i.e. most workplace and personal or private pensions), you could leave it in the UK and draw from it from age 55 (rising to 57 in 2028).
+If you’ve got a UK pension (i.e. most workplace, personal / private pensions), you can leave it in the UK and normally start claiming at age 55 (rising to 57 in 2028).

-- The rest taxable, depending on your local country’s tax treaty with the UK
+• Regular payments will be taxable, depending on your local country’s tax treaty with the UK.

-2.3.
-You Can Transfer Abroad (Act fast but be cautious)
+B) Transfer abroad (Act fast, but be cautious)

 ‘From 30 October 2024, the Overseas Transfer Charge will apply to all pension transfers to the EEA and Gibraltar.
 This closes a long-standing tax loophole.